 At a meeting following the service, the church Council voted to issue a call to Pastor Marion C. Brazell, who agreed to serve as the first pastor of the new congregation.
 Our first Confirmation class was confirmed on June 6, 1987, and we began conducting two morning services on that date.

 On October 22, 1987 approval was given by the ELCA Division of Missions for us to begin our building program.
-Gifts received toward our new sanctuary included about $70,000 pledged (most received) led by the Lutheran Laity movement; $14,000 in gifts from the South Carolina Lutheran Men in Mission; a $15,000 gift from the Chapin Foundation through St. Philip’s Lutheran Church used for pews and the donation of our first organ from St. Philip’s.
+Gifts received toward our new sanctuary included about $70,000 pledged (most was received) led by the Lutheran Laity movement; $14,000 in gifts from the South Carolina Lutheran Men in Mission; a $15,000 gift from the Chapin Foundation through St. Philip’s Lutheran Church for pews and our first organ.

 On a warm, wet Sunday afternoon on January 15, 1989, we had our long-awaited groundbreaking on our permanent land site on Highway 501 East.
 The 7,000 square foot building was erected by Bass Construction Company at a cost of $45 per square foot and completed in early May.

-Our first service in our beautiful church was held on June 4, 1989 and in 1991 we became a fully self-supporting congregation.
+Our first service in our beautiful new church was held on June 4, 1989 and in 1991 we became a fully self-supporting congregation.

-Since we completed and entered our beautiful facility in 1989, our ministry has expanded.
-As we grew, we added part-time positions of organist-director and office secretary and contracted church cleaning services.
+Since we completed and entered our facility in 1989, our ministry has expanded.
+As we grew, we added part-time positions of organist-director, office secretary and contracted for church cleaning services.

 In 2002 we began sponsorship of a refugee family from Sierra Leone.